dotnet/runtime/docs/design/features/DynamicPgo-InstrumentedTiers.md

 The codegen is not optimized and doesn't have any instrumentation (to avoid spending time on it for methods which will never make it to Tier1 - as the practice shows: only 10-20% of methods make it to Tier1)

+### 2) `CallDispose` is promoted to Tier0Instrumented

-### 2) `CallDispose` is invoked more than 30 times and that triggers promotion to Tier0Instrumented (when VM is busy serving other Tier0 requests):
+`CallDispose` is invoked more than 30 times and that triggers promotion to Tier0Instrumented (when VM is busy serving other Tier0 requests):
 ```asm
 ; Assembly listing for method Program:CallDispose(System.IDisposable)
 ; Emitting BLENDED_CODE for X64 CPU with AVX - Windows